tmp2tmp/eee/docs/README.md

 - [Function call resolutoin is supported](call_resolution.md)
 	Runtime function call resolutoin based on the inheritance hierarchies of the arguments is supported
 - Arbitrary number of virtual/non-virtual arguments can be arbitrarily mixed.
-  &nbsp; Three types of virtual arguments of Vane can also be freely mixed.
+  &nbsp; Three types of virtual parameters of Vane can also be freely mixed.
 - [Virtual & mutiple inheritance of virtual argument types are supported](diamond.md)
 - Open methods are implemented as function objects:
   - function pointers are easily implemented as functiion object pointers.